tomasraposo/tomasraposo/README.md

 - 🇵🇹 Portuguese, based in London, UK
 - 💻 MSci Computer Science at QMUL
-- 🏢 Software engineer intern at Arm in the CE-PE-SW team
+- 🏢 DevOps engineer at lynes, SE
-- 🔭 Currently working on my bachelors thesis on _hybrid algorithmic debugging and program synthesis_ (see: PyDD)
+- 🔭 Currently working on a intelligent forest fire monitoring system
-- 💬 Ask me about software toolchain design and development
+- 💬 Ask me about software infrastructure, toolchain and automation.
 - 📫 How to reach me: linkedin/in/tomás-raposo-108207176/